 I may have got details of DB’s argument wrong, but I feel I’m pretty close.
 It’s the frame of mind I am interested in.

 DB has called the fact that there is more pain than pleasure in life a ‘Crucial Asymmetry’!
 And his idea as a whole is called ‘Anti-Natalism’ by other philosophers!
 Those are the kinds of words Philosophers use.

 One of DB’s books is called The Human Predicament: A Candid Guide to Life’s Biggest Questions, which sounds as if he deals in like manner with the other great questions of life.
 I saw in passing that another modern philosopher has written a book on Meaning and Meaninglessness in Human Life, which sounds a similar project.
 Oi!
 They were published by great publishing houses and translated into many languages.

 The simple-mindedness about human affairs that those destined to be philosophers have, leaves them with naked logic to deal with human affairs.
 This simple-mindedness is otherwise known as rationalism.
 For example: ‘human life is unpleasant, therefore lets not be born!
 QED.’
 This position is then called Anti-Natalism!
-I’m always reminded, see here, of the lady who turned to me in a Philosophy class and said: ‘This isn’t education’.
+I’m always reminded, see here, of the lady who turned to me in a Philosophy tutorial and said: ‘This isn’t education’.